Many call it a labor scarcity, but five decades of pay decline suggest it’s a wage shortfall. Yet, the job market is changing structurally.

 Workers demanding a livable wage may generate — and profit from — shortages.
 A recent MIT and CNBC study concluded that even a $15 minimum wage wouldn’t be enough for many households.
 Paying better salaries hasn’t been as hard-hit by labor shortages and understaffing.

-Wages have risen as firms compete for employees, but economist Heidi Shierholz of the left-leaning Economic Policy Institute says increases are still catching up with epidemic losses.
+Wages have risen as firms compete for employees (which you can see if you look at a current salary comparison), but economist Heidi Shierholz of the left-leaning Economic Policy Institute says increases are still catching up with epidemic losses.
 The Bureau of Labor Statistics reports a 4.8% increase in average hourly wages since November 2020.
 Wages in typically low-paying leisure and hospitality have risen 12.3%.

 Workers are unsure whether they like their employment.